Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning: INTRODUCTION

-Contact estimation for quadruped robots is a fundamental perception problem, as contact measurements are not always available \cite{Nistic2025MUSEAR}.
-However, it is a hard problem due to sensor noise, terrain variability, and other factors such as slippage.
+Contact estimation for quadruped robots is a fundamental perception problem, since contact measurements are not always available \cite{Nistic2025MUSEAR}.
+Yet it remains challenging due to sensor noise, terrain variability, and effects such as slippage.

-A common method to estimate contact is to use a threshold value with the estimated or measured ground reaction forces (GRF)~\cite{Fink2020ProprioceptiveSF}.
-However, this approach often fail to generalize across robots or environments.
-To address these challenges, diverse approaches leverage probabilistic modeling, sensor fusion, and system dynamics.
-Camurri et al. \cite{Camurri2017ProbabilisticCE} introduce a probabilistic method that estimates ground contact by using the GRF computed from joint positions, velocities, and efforts.
-Other frameworks, such as the Interacting Multiple-Model Kalman Filter (IMM-KF) \cite{Menner2024SimultaneousSE}, model the robot’s movement as a switched system where each mode represents a different set of feet in contact.
-Alternatively, Maravgakis et al. \cite{Maravgakis2023ProbabilisticCS} propose a probabilistic technique that uses Kernel Density Estimation (KDE) over batches of IMU data to compute the probability of stable six degree-of-freedom contact.
-Other methods include the Dual $\beta$-Kalman Filter \cite{Zhang2024RobustSE}, which confronts the challenges of foot slippage and variable leg length.
+A common baseline estimates contact by thresholding measured or estimated ground reaction forces (GRF)~\cite{Fink2020ProprioceptiveSF}, but it often fails to generalize across robots and environments.
+To improve robustness, several works combine probabilistic modeling, sensor fusion, and system dynamics.
+Camurri et al. \cite{Camurri2017ProbabilisticCE} estimate contact probabilistically using GRF computed from joint positions, velocities, and efforts.
+Menner and Berntorp~\cite{Menner2024SimultaneousSE}, instead, cast locomotion as a switched system, where each mode corresponds to a different set of feet in contact.
+Maravgakis et al. \cite{Maravgakis2023ProbabilisticCS} use Kernel Density Estimation (KDE) over IMU batches to infer the probability of stable 6-DoF contact, while the Dual $\beta$-Kalman Filter \cite{Zhang2024RobustSE} explicitly addresses slippage and variable leg length.

-Traditional model-based and thresholding approaches to contact estimation remain sensitive to noise and require empirical tuning, limiting robustness on lightweight robots or varying terrains.
-To overcome these challenges, recent work has moved toward data-driven techniques.
-For instance, Youm et al. \cite{Youm2024LeggedRS} use a Neural Measurement Network to output contact probability, enhancing IEKF performance under slip conditions.
-Similarly, Lee et al. \cite{Lee2025LeggedRS} estimate contact probabilistically from dynamics and joint torques, with a neural compensator correcting residual errors.
+Despite these advances, model-based and thresholding approaches remain noise-sensitive and typically require empirical tuning, limiting robustness on lightweight robots and changing terrains.
+Consequently, recent work has shifted toward data-driven techniques.
+Youm et al.~\cite{Youm2024LeggedRS} learn a contact-probability measurement model via a Neural Measurement Network to improve IEKF performance under slip, and Lee et al. \cite{Lee2025LeggedRS} combine probabilistic torque/dynamics-based estimation with a neural compensator for residual errors.
 Beyond these hybrid strategies, fully learning-based methods have also emerged.
-For instance, Lin et al. \cite{Lin2021LeggedRS} proposed Contact-CNN, a multi-modal deep model that relies solely on proprioceptive signals (joint encoders, IMU, kinematics) to classify foot–ground contact across diverse gaits and terrains, avoiding explicit contact sensing altogether.
+For example, Lin et al.~\cite{Lin2021LeggedRS} propose Contact-CNN, a multi-modal network that relies only on proprioceptive signals (joint encoders, IMU, kinematics) to classify foot–ground contact across diverse gaits and terrains, removing the need for explicit contact sensing.